vijita-u/thisisdigital_Landing-page_Clone/README.md

 ## Additional Features from my end

 The website clone comprises three essential sections: the hero section, a secondary page, and a carousel page.
 These were meticulously crafted to serve as my hands-on learning grounds for mastering the trio of technologies I set out to explore: GSAP timelines, ScrollTrigger, and SwiperJS.
-While the tutorial provided valuable guidance, I took additional initiative to ensure the website's complete responsiveness, replicating elements such as the burger menu, hero section, and carousel to ensure an optimal mobile user experience.
-This aspect, not covered in the tutorial, significantly enhanced my skills in responsive design.
+While the tutorial offered valuable insights, I went the extra mile to ensure the website's full responsiveness.
+I replicated key elements like the burger menu, hero section, and carousel for the mobile view, prioritizing an enhanced mobile user experience.
+This aspect, which was not addressed in the tutorial, played a pivotal role in advancing my expertise in responsive design.

 ## Credits